veaba/tensorflow-docs/docs/tf.compat/v1/flags/MultiEnumClassFlag.md

 ```
 Parses one or more arguments with the installed parser.
 #### Args:
-- arguments: a single argument or a list of arguments (typically a list of default values); a single argument is converted internally into a list containing one item.
+- `arguments`: a single argument or a list of `arguments` (typically a list of default values); a single argument is converted internally into a list containing one item.
 ### serialize

 ```